fengyuwu/RESTful-API/README.md

 MVC framework is used because it can achieve Separation of concerns and Routing allows me to define custom routes for API endpoints

 Dependency Injection was used to create a loosely coupled program so that testing and maintaining would be easy to do.
 Less rewrite is required.
+Data operating functionality is written as a service(DataService) so that if other classes need it, it can pass it as a dependency.

 Separated logic from the Controller and making logic as a service can make code more maintainable.